WilliamBergamin/bolt-python/docs/_future/migrate_existing_app.md

 slack-bolt==*.dev*
 ```

-Add a `slack.json` file to your local project root containing the contents of our [template slack.json](https://github.com/slack-samples/bolt-python-starter-template/blob/future/slack.json).
+Then, add a `slack.json` file to your local project root containing the contents of our [template slack.json](https://github.com/slack-samples/bolt-python-starter-template/blob/future/slack.json).

 ---